Doctoral Training Programme in Clinical Psychology

 One full year (or its equivalent on a part-time basis) of relevant work experience must have been completed by the time of application.

 Personal and professional experience relevant to working with vulnerable, marginalised and undervalued people is strongly valued.

 All applicants for whom English is not their first language and their university qualifications were not taught or examined in the English language, must send evidence of their English language proficiency with their application.
-Salomons requires an overall IELTS score of 7.5 with no element below 7.5.
+Salomons requires an overall IELTS score of at least 7.5 with no element below 7.5.
 Failure to provide this evidence will mean that your application cannot be considered.

 Please note: UK Visas and Immigration now only accept IELTS for English language proficiency tests taken outside the UK.
 For this reason, CCCU will only accept an IELTS test result, taken within the last two years.